D'Arcy Wentworth: Arrival in the Colony of New South Wales

 On 17 January 1790, Wentworth left England on the Second Fleet on board the Neptune, the most notorious of the convict transports.
 The neglect and ill treatment of her convicts resulted in the deaths of one hundred and forty-seven men and eleven women, over 30% of the convicts she transported.
 Wentworth was on board as a passenger; he had no influence, no position on the ship and no employment arranged in the Colony.
 He arrived in Sydney on 26 June 1790, and spent his first five weeks assisting the local surgeons to care for the newly arrived convicts.

 The Colony was short of food, strict rationing had been in place for three months.
 Five weeks after the Neptune arrived, to avoid a worsening disaster, Governor Arthur Phillip sent nearly 200 convicts and their superintendents to Norfolk Island on the Surprize, en route to China.
 Wentworth went with them, "to act as an assistant to the surgeon there, being reputed to have the necessary requisites for such a situation".

 Wentworth disembarked at Norfolk Island on 16 August 1790.
 The Commandant, Lieut.
 Governor Philip Gidley King appointed him as an unpaid Assistant Surgeon.
 On the island, he became friends with Captain John Hunter, whose vessel, HMS Sirius, had been wrecked on a sunken reef off the island five months earlier.
 Hunter and most of his crew were stranded on Norfolk Island for nearly a year, awaiting a vessel to return them to Sydney.

 In December 1791, King appointed Wentworth to a second position on Norfolk Island, Superintendent of Convicts, responsible for overseeing up to 150 convict labourers on building projects, land clearing and farm work.
 In June 1793, Earl Fitzwilliam offered him a lifeline; he appointed his London lawyer, Charles Cookney, Wentworth's agent, making it possible for him to become an early trader in the Colony.

+Land grants and later subdivisions

+By the time of his death in 1827, D'Arcy Wentworth had acquired around 22,000 acres of land.

+The estate Darcyville was later subdivided as the “Toongabbee Subdivision”.
+Section 2 of this subdivision includes area along Wentworth Avenue to the North of the Railway line was made available for sale in 1886.

+Street names and suburbs

+Wentworth Avenue is named in honour of D’Arcy Wentworth and his family who held land the parcel of land known as Darcyville in the area.
+The avenue is parallel to the railway line and extends from Bridge Road, Westmead, New South Wales to Toongabbie railway station, passing through the suburbs of Wentworthville, Wentworth Point and Pendle Hill in New South Wales.